15 Best Research Opportunities for High School Students in California

 Eligibility: Released with the new application.

 Math ExpLR is a 6-week mathematical biology program.
-Students will be paired with undergraduates and collaborate on a computational biology research project with a principal investigator.
+Students will be paired with undergraduates and collaborate with a principal investigator on a computational biology research project.
 There will also be weekly skill development events, such as how to deliver presentations or how to write math on the computer.

 Subject area: Art, history, sociology

-Location: Asia Art Museum (San Francisco, CA) and also partly virtual.
+Location: Asia Art Museum (San Francisco, CA), and partly virtual.

-Application deadline: Tentative dates for 2023 are not yet available.
+Application deadline: TBA.
 Please join the mailing list to remain updated on applications.

 Program selectivity: Fairly welcoming